majoseph77/Super-Freaking-Awesome-WDI-LA-Summer-Class-Notes/work/w01/d01/instructor/what_is_wdi.md

   Every lesson should be framed, beginning and end, by a return to the objectives for a lesson.
 3. **Resources**: while learning to program, you will need every resource at your disposal.
-We will help you to gather cheatsheets (short reminders of how to do things by rote), notes (important points to remember from class), walkthroughs, examples and templates (actual code that you can go over to either build something or learn from example), tutorials (extended explanations), and more.
+    - Documents: we will help you to gather cheatsheets (short reminders of how to do things by rote), notes (important points to remember from class), walkthroughs, examples and templates (actual code that you can go over to either build something or learn from example), tutorials (extended explanations), and more.
 We will also point you to the many versions of these things that are out there already (there is SOOOOO MUCH!).
 Most importantly, however, is that you should learn to make these yourselves, and share them with each other.
+    - People: your most important resource in this class is ONE ANOTHER.
+      Get to know eachother and rely upon eachother for support: programming is never done (well) alone.
 4. **Asking questions**: ... this one is simple.
 ASK QUESTIONS!
 Always ask, because you should always know:
   - **What should I be *doing* right now?**